We provide direct support to Women's Skill Development Project in Nepal

 Nepal has a blooming tourism industry, however faces its own challenges.
 Most of the population depend on agriculture.
 It is in the top 20 World's Poorest Countries, and UN estimates that about 40% of Nepalis live in poverty.
 Women in Nepal suffer from the lack of access to education, money, and rights.
 Below 25% of Nepali women are literate, lower rate than the Men.

 NEPAL PROJECT - POKHARA Collection

 The products are carefully made by hand by local Nepali women, trained from skills on cotton dying and preparation, looming the weaving and sewing.
-We are proud to launch our partnership with Chetana: Pokhara collection provides the finest handmade products using high quality raw materials.
+We are proud to launch our partnership: Pokhara collection provides the finest handmade products using high quality raw materials.

 As a start, we hope that this platform will provide another channel to the Weaving for Life Project in Nepal.

 Basically, the more products made and sold, the more Women and Children will be supported.

 "More Orders coming in => More Work => More Women being Educated => More Children in School"

 - 7% literacy rate

 - 1 of 4 Females - involved in child labor